 Managing conflict at work can be a challenge.
 When a dispute between employees becomes visible it usually falls to a manager to intervene and do something about it.

-Unfortunately managers are not generally confident in doing this and so they’ll often ignore the conflict in the hope that it’ll go away, downplay the seriousness of the disagreement, or approach it ineffectively.
-A report by OPP says 68% of managers are inadequately trained in deal with disputes (see below).
+Unfortunately, managers are not generally confident in doing this and so they’ll often ignore the conflict in the hope that it’ll go away, downplay the seriousness of the disagreement, or approach it ineffectively.
+A report by OPP says 68% of managers are inadequately trained in dealing with disputes (see below).

 I offer a free service to discuss how best to approach this, and Managing Conflict at Work, a guide produced by the Chartered Institute of Personnel Development (CIPD, see below), identifies the behaviours that will help recognise and proactively manage disputes at work.
 It is designed to help equip line managers with the skills and confidence to intervene at an early stage in disputes at work, before they escalate to the point where a formal disciplinary or grievance procedure has to be used.

 The skills that staff and managers pick up during conflict management training affect awareness and behaviour more widely.
-They are not just restricted to handling disputes but also have a positive influence of workplace reslationships generally.
-Contact me to find out how easily these benefits can be achieved.
+They are not just restricted to handling disputes but also have a positive influence on workplace relationships more widely.

 Download the CIPD Guide Managing Conflict at Work.